Shah Alam Line: Numerous delays and reinstatement of provisional stations

-The planned completion date of the entire Shah Alam line in 2024 as announced in 2018 were delayed for over two years due to the impact of Malaysian movement control order and further testing of the operations.
-The first delay for overall opening the line was announced in July 2023 where Transport Minister Anthony Loke mentioned that it would be expected to be operational by 1 March 2025.
+The planned completion date of the entire line in 2024 as announced in 2018 was delayed for over two years due to the impact of the Malaysian movement control order from the COVID-19 pandemic and further testing of operations.
+The first delay for the overall opening of the line was announced in July 2023 where Transport Minister Anthony Loke mentioned that the line was expected to be operational by 1 March 2025.